Provat-Naga/Quiz-App-using-JavafX/README.md

 # Quiz-App-using-JavafX

-Project Description:
+Project Description:--------------

-Create an Online Quiz Application in Java that allows users to take quizzes on various topics.
+Create an Quiz Application in Java that allows users to take quizzes on various topics.
 The application should support multiple-choice questions, track user progress, and provide feedback on quiz performance.
 Design a user-friendly interface using JavaFX, Swing or any other language as per your choice for a smooth user experience.
 Ensure clarity and consistency in the layout and navigation.
 Use a database (e.g., SQLite, MySQL, etc.) to store user accounts, quizzes, questions, and quiz